-Warrior Women are the Role Models We Need
+Warrior Women Are The Role Models We Need Right Now

 Women warriors tap into something deep seated in our psyches.
 I have seen this effect in our daughters Kyra (11) and Eleanore (14).
 Last year Kyra was given a writing project to produce a fictional story.
 She wrote about two warrior queens named Thora and Signy who were obviously based on sisters we know who also do full contact armored martial arts, and are very good at it.
 (The real-life Thora is pictured at the top of the page).

 Eleanore tries desperately to be too cool and aloof for everything.
-But, she didn’t hide that she was planning her whole day around the opportunity to train with the real-life Signy for 15 minutes one evening.
+But recently, when we were at an event with Thora’s sister Signy, Eleanore didn’t hide that she was planning her whole day around the opportunity to train with the real-life Signy for 15 minutes one evening.
 When the opportunity came, she abandoned all pretense of being above it all and hung on Signy’s every word.

 Our family knows many smart, talented, bold, successful women.
 To our girls, though, the rock stars who inspire them are women they can see more than holding their own in places women are often subtly told they don’t belong.

 This is why we need real life warrior women who are scholars, poets, artisans, and philosophers more than ever.
-To be leaders who change the course of a nation that has lost its moral compass.
+We need them to be leaders who change the course of a nation that seems adrift.
 We need strong women whom no one would ever attempt to “grab by the pussy” because they’re likely to lose a vital body part in the process.
 We need trailblazers to kick in doors and make it known we belong here, wherever it may be and light the way for our daughters.

 We need them, because they give us hope.